 # Analyze current directory

-calor analyze .
+calor assess .

 # Analyze with detailed breakdown

-calor analyze ./src --verbose
+calor assess ./src --verbose

 # Export as JSON for processing

-calor analyze ./src --format json --output analysis.json
+calor assess ./src --format json --output analysis.json

 Scoring Dimensions